The Pros and Cons of Georgetown

 Georgetown’s campus is located on a hill overlooking the Potomac River in the historic Georgetown district of Washington, DC.

-Just steps away from campus, Georgetown offers plenty of nightlife including restaurants, bars, live music, and shops of all kinds.
+Just steps away from campus, the historic neighborhood of Georgetown offers plenty of nightlife including restaurants, bars, live music, and shops of all kinds.

-Georgetown produces many political leaders; former US President Bill Clinton got his undergraduate degree from the Walsh School of Foreign Service where he majored in International Affairs.
+Georgetown produces many political leaders; former US President Bill Clinton got his undergraduate degree from the Walsh School of Foreign Service where he majored in International Affairs, and you can too.

 The Georgetown “Hoyas” have produced some legendary performances on the court and students love to rally together for the big games.

-Georgetown is known for its hustle culture; here students meet with prospective employers at one of many on-campus job fairs.
+Georgetown is known for its hustle culture, and students frequently meet with prospective employers at on-campus job fairs.